Chapter 27: Masters of War

 A wave of pain hit him like a left hook and he bent double, arms braced against the sink, until it ebbed.
 When he looked up his mirror image stared back at him with a stranger’s eyes.

 A sharp knock thrust him back into reality.
+Back into the fog.

-63 waited in the hall, outfitted for the surface.
 When 74 closed the door the knob rattled in his hand; he made a fist until the tremor passed.
+Everything was white and the lights were too bright.

 “Top button,” 63 said.